khalsa/Microservices-example/README.md

 In order to test load balancing EmployeeRest and EmployeeRestSecond module are registered to Eureka server with same name  <strong><i>employee-service</i></strong> in bootstrap.yml file.

-Once Eureka and EmployeeService is up, navigate to localhost:8761, you will notice only one instance of Employee-Service.
+Once Eureka and EmployeeService is up, navigate to localhost:8761, notice only one instance of Employee-Service.
 Start EmployeeRestSecond application, notice two instances registered with eureka.

 <p align="center">